U.S. M1903-A3 Smith-Corona Rifle…………..(f 1137) SOLD

 The change in build from the earlier M1903 pattern was a result of war expediency.
 The 03-A3 was a redesign incorporating a change in sight geometry and a reduction in costs of components used to build the rifle.
 Cast, milled and machined items of furniture were replaced by newly designed and built components which benefited from the advances in folding and stamping technology within the steel manufacturing industry.
 Most noticeable are the trigger guard and magazine assembly which have become one item.
 Barrel bands, sling swivels and fore-end cap, stacking hook and bayonet lug are all now produced through these methods.
 The stock has become simplified and less prone to handling damage with a single piece hand-guard.
 The stock cross bolts are now hardened steel pins.

 Modern warfare was changing rapidly and the range requirements of the regular infantry rifle were vastly reduced.
 To this end it had become apparent that the old practice of rifle volley and extreme long range marksmanship were fast becoming redundant.
-Therefor the army and the powers that be redesigned the rear sight to a far easier to use instrument.
+Therefor the army and the powers that be, redesigned the rear sight to a far easier to use instrument.
 A new ramp aperture sight was developed which incorporated a simple windage adjustment.
 By also moving the sight base to the rear of the action they had increased the relative geometry of the two points of aim, thus improving the accuracy of the equation.
-I often have reports back from the rang on how easy and accurate the A3 is.
+I often have reports back from the range on how easy and accurate the A3 is.
 Sometimes they shoot high at close range but that is an issue with the front blade sight and its height.

 The rifle measures43.1/4″ in overall length.
 The round blued barrel is a nominal 24.”
 The trigger pull to center is a standard 13.”
-Chequered blued steel butt-plate with trap for cleaning equipment – empty.
+Chequered blued steel butt-plate with trap for cleaning equipment.
 (Should be the yellow plastic bottle for oil and pull through.)
 The stock is correctly marked with final proof “P” circled behind the trigger guard.
 On the RHS of the wrist is a boxed inspectors mark.
 Just in front of the floorplate assembly are the four internal factory inspectors marks from the stock makers.
 The rifle is fitted with a sprung front sight protector which is marked with the original design drawing number “C64157-4.”

 The bore, as mentioned above is an unusual 4-grove fitting which can only improve accuracy, The is no sign of pitting or corrosion.
 This should prove an accurate rifle.
 Also fitted with a contemporary leather sling, marked “3 – 81” which could be a manufacture date or batch number, but unknown.